OLAP in React Pivot Table component

 export default App;

-You can place measures in different position in row or column axis either thorough code behind or UI.
-In this sample, measures placed before the dimension in the column axis.
+You can choose where to place measures on either the row or column axis through code behind or the user interface.
+In this example, the measures are set before the dimension field on the column axis.
+To achieve this, specify the order of the fields within the dataSourceSettings

 import * as React from 'react';